Rodney Ah You: Ulster

 In January 2016, it was announced that Ah You would join fellow Irish province Ulster on a two-year deal from the start of the 2016–17 season.

 Newcastle Falcons

 Rodney joined Newcastle Falcons in mid-November 2018 but suffered from an injury during training.
-He made his Premiership debut against Saracens on April 5 after returning to full fitness and has remained a key asset in Falcons' 2018-19 campaign.
+He made his Premiership debut against Saracens on 5 April 2019 after returning to full fitness and remained a key asset in Falcons' 2018-19 campaign.

-RC Vannes
+France

 In Summer 2021 Rodney departed Newcastle Falcons signing for Rugby Club Vannes in the French Rugby Pro D2.
+The following season he joined Limoges in Nationale 2, moving to US Cognac in the same division in 2023.

-International
+International career

 In his early career, Ah You was an under-age international player for his country.
 He was capped for both the New Zealand Under-19 and Under-20 teams.
 In January 2014, Ah You was one of seven uncapped players named in Ireland's extended 44-man squad for the upcoming Six Nations by head coach Joe Schmidt.
 He had become eligible to play for Ireland in October 2013, qualifying through residency.